odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

  * the ability to manage discovery configuration,
  * a search function to locate assets in the metadata repository,
- * access all of the metadata known about each asset including its connector and
+ * access to all of the metadata known about each asset including its connector and
  * the ability to record the results of its analysis.

 This metadata repository interface for metadata discovery tools is implemented by the [Discovery Engine OMAS](/services/omas/discovery-engine).